billchen0509/Michael_Nielsen_NNDL/README.md

-This is the Michael Nielson's Neural Network and Deep Learning book exercises and re-produce code.
+Michael Nielson's Neural Network and Deep Learning re-producing code and book exercises.

 For self-learning purpose ONLY.